Content Management Systems (CMS)

 The basic structure of these CMS applications is two-fold.
 First, a database is used to store all the website's content, information structures, media references, etc. Then second, a 'middleware' technology is used to present an interface between a website manager or 'editor' and the database.
 It's this middleware interface that allows for maintenance of your website without requiring in-depth knowledge of web technologies.

-It could be said that it was the use of Content Management Systems that gave rise to the whole Web 2.0 phenomena of 'social networking' websites.
+It could be said that it was the use of Content Management Systems that gave rise to the whole Web 2.0 phenomena of 'social media' websites.
 At a basic level, a common use of CMS's is to produce 'blogging engines' which allow you to post articles with others providing feedback by adding 'comments'.
-But these same CMS's are also used to power web applications such as 'Facebook', 'MySpace' or 'YouTube'.
+But these same CMS's are also used to power web applications such as 'Facebook', 'Twitter' and 'YouTube'.

 Using a Content Management System